This page describes my ratings system. Please bear in mind that all ratings are entirely subjective based on my personal experience.

 - Bechdel Test: Fail

-I rate movies by Princess Power - an entirely subjective assessment of the female protagonists.
+I rate movies by Princess Power, an assessment of the female protagonists.
 Ratings range from 5 stars (strong, well-developed, Self-Rescuing Princesses) to 1 star (flimsy damsels in distress).

-There is a separate measure for Overall Quality, because all the strong characters in the world can be wasted in a movie or show that sucks.
-And because it's not all about the women.
+There is a separate measure for Overall Quality, because all the strong characters in the world can be wasted in a crappy story.
+And besides—it's not all about the women.

-Lastly, the Bechdel Test is one way to measure the presence of female characters in media.
+The Bechdel Test is one way to measure the presence of female characters in media.
 It is not the be-all-end-all.
-A movie can fail the test and still present strong, well-rounded female characters, and vice-versa.
+A movie can fail the test and still present strong, well-rounded female characters (and vice-versa).